Sourdough Discard Blueberry Lemon Scones

 Like the butter I prefer to add frozen blueberries.
 The reason is 2-fold.
 Firstly, it will help keep the dough cold which is really handy if you aren’t using a food processor.
 Secondly, it is easier to add them to the dough, shape it, and cut it without bursting the blueberries.
 They don’t take long to thaw so don’t worry about them increasing baking time by much.

-cooling iced sourdough discard scones
+Cooling iced sourdough discard scones

 • Save